-- The firm made early admissions of its breaches of the MLRs 2017. - The firm co-operated fully with the SRA's investigation. - There was no evidence that harm had materialised as a result of the misconduct. - The firm had taken prompt steps to bring itself into compliance with the rules.
+- The firm co-operated fully with the SRA's investigation. - There was no evidence that harm had materialised as a result of the misconduct. - The firm took steps to bring itself into compliance with the rules and now has fully compliant AML documentation in place.

-The financial penalty was reduced by 40% in recognition of these factors.
+The financial penalty was reduced by 30% in recognition of these factors.